ekgren/swedish_nlp_datasets/README.md

 Translated from English to Swedish with Google Translate
 Paper: `Why Not Simply Translate?
 A First Swedish Evaluation Benchmark for Semantic Similarity` [[2]](#2)

+## Training datasets

+* Swedish wikipedia
+First install tools with ´install-tools.sh´ then run ´./get-data-wiki.sh sv´ and it will download and preprocess the swedish wikipedia data

 ## General Swedish corpora resources

 * https://www.ling.su.se/english/nlp/corpora-and-resources